 - In 2008, debt finance vanished, forcing many REITs to raise equity at low valuations.

 - Today, loss of rental income due to businesses hurt by social distancing requirements is impacting landlords in almost all real-estate sectors

 Many REITs are high risk, unprofitable, unstable, and overvalued in the best of times and have been proven to be particularly unhealthy in downturns.
 And yet, brokers continue to push these investments to their own advantage with little explanation of the risks to their investors.
 Adding insult to injury, brokers frequently fail to properly research the holdings of the REITs they are pushing, which can lead to overconcentration in certain market sectors.

 Today, in 2020, REITs that hold commercial properties, retail shopping centers, and hotels – to name just a few – are at particular risk of failing due to the pandemic.

-Please call the Law Office of Jared Rose if you believe your broker or financial advisor:
+Please call Rose Law if you believe your broker or financial advisor:

 - Failed to properly investigate the risks of a REIT that you invested in, or failed to inform you about those risks